AstroDevCompany/MintBalance/README.md

 - Add and review incomes/expenses with category and notes
 - Subscription tracker with renewal reminders and monthly burn calculator
-- MintAI: cloud (Gemini) and local (WizardLM GGUF) powered insights, predictions, and expense auto-categorization
+- MintAI: OpenRouter-powered (mistralai/devstral-2512:free) insights, predictions, and expense auto-categorization with a runtime-loaded key
 - Dashboard with cashflow and category charts plus toggleable views
-- Spending Insights page with MintAI (Gemini) summaries across categories, merchants, anomalies, and forecasts
+- Spending Insights page with MintAI summaries across categories, merchants, anomalies, and forecasts
 - Persistent local storage for all data and settings
 - First-launch name prompt and one-click data wipe in Settings
 - Update checker: compares current version to a remote text file and surfaces a download CTA on launch and in Settings